 - Expect 60 credit hours to complete a DBA program and more than 90 credit hours for a Ph.D. program.

-To be accepted into a Ph.D. in Supply Chain Management and Logistics program, prospective students must have a master’s degree from an accredited institution.
-Additionally, they will need to have a minimum GPA and must submit GRE scores.
-Some programs may also require that students have work experience in the field of supply chain management and provide the following:
+To be accepted into a Ph.D. in Supply Chain Management and Logistics program, prospective students must have a master’s degree from a regionally accredited institution (or the international equivalent).
+GRE or GMAT scores are frequently required.
+Some programs will also expect you to have prior work experience in the field of supply chain management.

 - Letters of recommendation